snototter/viren2d/docs/source/tutorial/draw.rst

    Thus, the rest of this tutorial omits the (mostly redundant) C++ examples.
-   You will definitely be able to deduce the corresponding C++ functionality from the Python examples alone - I put my trust in you!
+   You will definitely be able to deduce the corresponding C++ functionality from the Python examples alone - you got this!

    In cases where the **C++ counterpart is not easily deducible**, it is explicitly mentioned in the Python :ref:`API documentation<api-documentation>`.